riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 ## Run on "vignette"

-I'll start this hands-on session by leading you through running RiboViz on the "vignette", the downsampled *Saccharomyces cerevisiae* (yeast) dataset that is provided with RiboViz.
+In this hands-on session, I will lead you through running RiboViz on a dataset, explaining how RiboViz is configured and run and the various outputs that it produces.

-As I do this I'll give an introduction to how RiboViz is configured, how it is run, and the outputs it produces.
-This also provides an opportunity to resolve any last minute issues you may have with your local installation of RiboViz.

-We'll be using the current version of RiboViz in our Git repository, [riboviz/riboviz](https://github.com/riboviz/riboviz) on GitHub.
+We'll be using the current version of RiboViz from our Git repository, [riboviz/riboviz](https://github.com/riboviz/riboviz) on GitHub.
 This is release 2.1 of RiboViz in all but name (we have some final tests to do before the official release).

+The dataset we'll use is the "vignette", the downsampled *Saccharomyces cerevisiae* (yeast) dataset that is provided with RiboViz.
+This is a dataset that we prepared for testing and demonstration purposes.
+Our documentation on the [vignette](https://github.com/riboviz/riboviz/blob/main/docs/user/run-vignette.md) which you can look at later, describes the provenance of all the data files used in the "vignette".
+To complement RiboViz, we provide an [riboviz/example-datasets](https://github.com/riboviz/example-datasets) repository on GitHub which is a library of configuration files produced by the RiboViz project to be run on full-size datasets for various organisms.

 ### Configuration